cs1730/csx730-uthread/README.md

 ## User Space Threads

 A thread of execution is the smallest sequence of programmed instructions that can be managed independently by a scheduler.
-A user-mode thread, sometimes referred to as a _fiber_ is one that is scheduled in user mode instead of kernel mode.
+A __user-mode thread__, sometimes referred to as a _fiber_ is one that is scheduled in user mode instead of kernel mode.
 In this project, you are tasked with implementing a preemptive multitasking user-mode thread library in C and a little bit of x86 assembly!
 Some starter code is provided.